elliotolds/elliotolds.github.io/index.md

 I'm a founder of [Atstake](https://atstake.net), a platform for fairly enforcing two-person contracts using Ethereum.

+I'm also working on [using prediction markets to improve institutional decision making](institutionaldecisionmaking.md).

 You can find me at:
 - [Twitter](https://twitter.com/elliot_olds)
 - [Medium](https://medium.com/@elliotolds)